 In the early 21st century New Zealand led the world in terms of women holding leading political positions.
 There have been three women prime ministers: Jenny Shipley (1997–99), who led the National Party from 1997 to 2001; Helen Clark, the first elected woman prime minister (1999–2008), who was leader of the Labour Party from 1993 to 2008; and Jacinda Ardern, who became leader of the Labour Party in August 2017 and prime minister less than three months later.

 In 2018 both the Māori and Green parties had Māori women, Kaapua Smith and Marama Davidson, as co-leaders.

 The campaign for women’s suffrage – the right to vote in national elections – was led by the first wave of women activists in the 1880s and 1890s, working through national organisations that predated political parties.
 Their campaign succeeded in 1893.

 Running schools, hospitals and pubs

 In the decades before women could vote in national elections, they took part in electing local bodies and school committees, and liquor licensing, hospital and charitable-aid boards.
 Although some hesitated to take on a public position, others jumped at the opportunity.
 In the first school committee elections, in the late 1870s, a Mrs Walker became chairman of the Selwyn district committee.
-Others followed.
+Other women followed.